Caf Champions League: Mosimane’s Al Ahly through to semi-finals after Raja Casablanca draw

 However, it was the Democratic Republic of Congo forward Fabrice Ngoma, who put the Moroccan giants ahead in the fifth minute before Mohamed Abdelmonem scored the leveller in the 44th minute.

-Mosimane’s compatriot Percy Tau started up top for Al Ahly alongside Taher Mohamed, Amr El Solia, and Mali international Aliou Dieng, while last season's Champions League Golden Boot winner Mohamed Sherif, dropped to the bench.
+Mosimane’s compatriot Percy Tau started up top for Al Ahly alongside Taher Mohamed, Amr El Solia, and Mali international Aliou Dieng, while last season's Champions League Golden Boot winner Mohamed Sherif was dropped to the bench.

 However, it took the home team only five minutes to find the net, when Ngoma received a clever pass from Mohamed Zrida, took two Al Ahly defenders head-on before slotting the ball past the advancing goalkeeper Mohammed El Shenawy.